carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 ### Splitting floating point vs integer operations

-The MLIR "standard" operation set splits many integer and floating point operations into different categories, for example `addf` vs `addi` and `cmpf` vs `cmpi`
+The MLIR "Arithmetic" dialect splits many integer and floating point operations into different categories, for example `arith.addf` vs `arith.addi` and `arith.cmpf` vs `arith.cmpi`
 ([following the design of LLVM](http://llvm.org/docs/LangRef.html#binary-operations)).
-These instructions _are_ polymorphic on the number of elements in the type though, for example `addf` is used with scalar floats, vectors of floats, and tensors of floats (LLVM does the same thing with its scalar/vector types).
+These instructions *are* polymorphic on the number of elements in the type though, for example `addf` is used with scalar floats, vectors of floats, and tensors of floats (LLVM does the same thing with its scalar/vector types).